Site logo

 Both are beautiful, but in different ways.
 One is sleek and fast, while the other is strong and solid.

-Thoroughbred versus quarter horse: Speed and agility
+Thoroughbred horse vs quarter horse: Speed and agility

 Thoroughbreds and Quarter Horses differ in speed and agility.